 Naming beneficiaries for your IMRF death benefit is an important decision.
 This section provides a brief summary of whom a member can name as beneficiary for the IMRF death benefit.
+You can download IMRF Form 6.11, "Designation of Beneficiary," from www.imrf.org.

 It is always a good idea to review your designation of beneficiary every few years.
 This way, you can be certain your designation is accurate and up-to-date.